SHERIFF'S CHIEF DEPUTY

 of employee supervision and personnel management including training,

-developing, mentoring, performance management, and discipline
+developing, mentoring, performance management, and discipline;

 Working